uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 ## Current stage and Gaps of Public Beta

 The Public Beta environment aims to function as a basis for experimentation and integration efforts conducted by the ecosystem participants from both the public and the private sector.
 It provides the same technology that will be used by the productive environment in 2026, but with, as of now, reduced maturity and scope.
 At the moment operation and support of the Public Beta Trust Infrastructure are run on a best effort basis.
-It is planned to gruadually develop public beta into an integration environment that is run in parallel and equivalent to the productive infrastructure from Go-live in 2026 onwards.
+It is planned to gruadually develop Public Beta into an integration environment that is run in parallel and equivalent to the productive infrastructure from Go-live in 2026 onwards.

 As regards the e-ID, the Public Beta Trust Infrastructure will mimic this credential type through a Beta-ID.
 Beta-IDs contain the same set of attributes as the e-ID defined in Art.
 15 of the BGEID (Bundesgesetz über den elektronischen Identitätsnachweis und andere elektronische Nachweise).
 However, Beta-ID's technical features are restricted and the legal requirements defined in Section 3 of the BGEID do not apply.